Comparing Short-Term Flipping vs Long-Term Holding Strategies

 Four Investment Implications From the Data

 • Flipping is a full-time business, not a passive investment strategy.
-Profitable fix and flip real estate requires identifying a micro-market 12–18 months before it peaks, executing at Phase 1 pricing from a Grade A developer, and exiting before LTCG applies but after sufficient appreciation.
+Profitable short-term flipping requires identifying a micro-market 12-18 months before it peaks, executing at Phase 1 pricing from a Grade A developer, and exiting before LTCG applies but after sufficient appreciation.
 This is active, research-intensive work.

 • The LTCG/STCG differential alone justifies holding for three years.
 Post-Budget 2024, LTCG on property is taxed at 12.5% without indexation.
-STCG is taxed at the income slab rate, potentially 30% for higher earners.
-On a ₹10 lakh gain, this difference alone equates to ₹1.75 lakh in additional tax.
+STCG is taxed at income slab rate, potentially 30% for higher earners.
+On a ₹10 lakh gain, this difference alone is ₹1.75 lakh in additional tax.

 • New launch Phase 1 pricing is where flipping has historically worked.
-If short-term flipping is the strategy, the only consistent opportunity is buying Phase 1 from a Grade A developer at launch pricing and exiting after Phase 3 completes, typically 18–30 months later.
-Investors should actively track live Phase 1 opportunities across emerging corridors to capitalise on these margins.
+If flipping is the strategy, the only consistent opportunity is buying Phase 1 from a Grade A developer at launch pricing and exiting after Phase 3 completes, typically 18-30 months later.
+Track live Phase 1 opportunities through new projects in Gurgaon.

 How Square Yards Supports This Decision

-Tracking registered transaction prices city by city provides 36-month appreciation data at the locality level, which is essential for modelling realistic appreciation assumptions.
-For investors evaluating new launch opportunities from a flipping perspective, accessing phase-wise pricing from Grade A developers allows you to calculate the Phase 1 to Phase 3 appreciation window clearly before committing your capital.
+To track registered transaction prices city by city gives 36-month appreciation data at the locality level, essential for modelling realistic appreciation assumptions.
+For investors evaluating new launch opportunities from a flipping perspective, phase-wise pricing from Grade A developers lets you calculate the Phase 1 to Phase 3 appreciation window before committing.

 • Super Quick & Easy